Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Well-posedness and Observability

-Equipped with the norm equivalence established in Lemma~\ref{lemm3.1}, we now turn to the well-posedness of the original system~\eqref{a}.
-The following theorem establishes the existence, uniqueness, regularity and a key energy estimate for the solution, which will be essential for the subsequent stability analysis of the inverse problems.
+With the norm equivalence of Lemma \ref{lemm3.1} established, we now address the well-posedness of the initial-boundary value problem \eqref{a}.
+The following theorem establishes the existence of a unique strong solution and characterizes its regularity and energy evolution, providing the analytical foundation for the subsequent inverse stability analysis.